lizchia/lizchia/README.md

 I'm Yi Ting, a front-end developer.
 Also an experienced editor / analyst / marketing professional.
 Endeavoring to combine my experience with web development and create more interesting stuff.
 Hope that you would love my creation as well!!

-- 🔭 I’m currently working on frontend develop
+- 🔭 I’m a software Engineer
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js/ Table tennis
-- 💬 email: midory0cc@hotmail.com
+- 💬 email: midory0cc@gmail.com